Gospel of the Horns: History

 Following the release of their first EP, in 1999 Obliterator was replaced by ex-Bestial Warlust drummer, Hellcunt.
 A year later, Gospel of the Horns had material to record their mini-LP, Eve of the Conqueror through Damnation Records.
 In July to August 2000, the band embarked on their first tour of Europe, playing alongside bands such as Pentacle, Enthroned, Primordial, and Thus Defiled.
 Countries included in the tour were the Netherlands, France, Belgium, England, and Ireland.
 The band also participated in the Stonehenge Festival in the Netherlands.

 Returning from the European tour, the band recruited a second guitarist, Chris Masochist.
 In September 2001, the band recorded their follow-up LP, A Call to Arms, at St. Andrews Studio.
 However, due to financial problems, the band could not fulfill their deal with Damnation Records, and so the album was released through Invictus Productions.

 In June 2005, Marauder left to start his own band, Funerary Pit.
 An Australian tour for Gospel of the Horns with Swedish band Dismember followed.
 In 2006, Trench Hell guitarist, Hexx, joined the band.
 In 2007 the next full-length album Realm of the Damned was released.

 In January 2007 the band split up, but reformed two weeks later.
 The new line-up was essentially the same except for Marauder's rejoining and Hexx's departure.
 In June 2008 the band performed in Seattle.
 In September 2009 Gospel of the Horns played their "last ever shows in Europe" in the Netherlands, Germany and Ireland (Dublin).

 Though the band had announced that they will play their last show on 7 December 2008, supporting Swedish death metal band Grave, at Melbourne's Corner Hotel, they performed alongside Japan's Coffins in September 2010 in their Melbourne live show.

 Reception

-Elementalist described the band's early lyrical style as, "Gospel of the Horns' lyrical ideology confronts our most despised and traditional enemy and its conformist religion".
+Elementalist described Gospel of the Horns' lyrical ideology as "confronting our most despised and traditional enemy and its conformist religion".

-Archaic Magazine reviewer, Julian Klassen wrote, "Gospel of the Horns is another band that plays that typical Australian metal (plays this kind of music since 1993) and is definitively one of the bests in its genre (featuring members of Bestial Warlust)".
+Archaic Magazine reviewer, Julian Klassen wrote, "Gospel of the Horns is another band that plays that typical Australian metal, and is definitively one of the best in its genre".